- This post contains affiliate links. Read more here.

 Do dog puzzle toys alleviate boredom?

-Boredom is one of the most common causes of a dog’s destructive behaviors.
-Redirecting to a puzzle toy when they’re looking for something to do can help occupy them.
-“Puzzle toys encourage sniffing, licking, chewing, and movement, which can all aid in arousal reduction and provide appropriate outlets for these activities that will decrease the dog’s need to seek opportunities to engage in these behaviors elsewhere,” explains Richter.
+“Puzzle toys encourage sniffing, licking, chewing, and movement, which can all aid in arousal reduction and provide appropriate outlets for these activities,” explains Richter.
+“This will decrease the dog’s need to seek opportunities to engage in these behaviors elsewhere.”

 Do dog puzzle toys offer exercise as good as a walk?

-Similar to exercise, the stimulation provided by puzzle toys can help tire out your pup, giving their brain a good workout.
-Many puzzle toys, like treat-dispensing balls, also engage your dog physically, providing extra exercise.
-Puzzle toys shouldn’t be a long-term replacement to exercise, but they’re a good a supplement or alternative when exercise opportunities are limited, like in extreme weather or when a dog is injured or recovering.
+Similar to exercise, the mental stimulation provided by puzzle toys can help tire out your pup.
+Many puzzle toys, like treat-dispensing balls, also engage your dog physically, providing extra activity to their day.

 Ilona Shorokhova via iStock